pyrodex/homelab-inventory/README.md

 - Flask-CORS for cross-origin resource sharing
 - Flask-Limiter for API rate limiting
 - Marshmallow for input validation and sanitization
+- iputils-ping for ICMP discovery (bundled in backend image) with Python ping3 fallback
 - PyYAML for Prometheus configuration generation
 - psutil for system metrics (optional)
 - pytest for testing framework